Dichochi/EE4114F-Machine-Learning-RMTDIC001-NGMPHI006/README.md

 # EEE4114F Machine Learning Human Activity Recognition RMTDIC001 & NGMPHI006

 ## Description
-This project is centred around the development and design of a human recognition machine learning model for EEE4114F.
+This project is centred around the development and design of a human activity recognition machine learning model for EEE4114F.

 ## Installation